Battle of Pine Island Ridge: Aftermath

-A Seminole warrior attacking the shipwrecked crew of the Brig "Alna" in 1838.
+The Death of Captain Thomas, and Escape of VVyer and Cammett.
+A Seminole warrior attacking the shipwrecked crew of the Brig Alna in 1838.
 After this battle the Seminole Indians in South Florida began to loot shipwrecks for supplies, and they also killed the White sailors of these ships.

 After the Seminoles escaped westward, Bankhead and Lauderdale decided it was futile to pursue them as it was now night time and their troops were exhausted.
 The U.S. troops returned to Fort Lauderdale on March 24, 1838.
 William Lauderdale soon left Florida to go back home to his plantation in Tennessee, but he ended up dying of disease in Baton Rouge, Louisiana during his trip back.
 The U.S. Military erroneously believed that the Seminoles had permanently left the area, and decided to abandon Fort Lauderdale.
 However, Abiaka and his warriors later returned and burned Fort Lauderdale to the ground.
 Later in 1838 the Seminoles in this area began to loot shipwrecks for supplies on the south-eastern coast of Florida and kill their stranded crews.
 After the Seminole Wars ended, the Seminole Indians rebuilt their village on Pine Island Ridge, which they continued to inhabit up until the 20th century.